Presidential Postdoctoral Fellowship 2025–2026: Fully Funded Research Opportunity

 Eligibility Criteria

-Applicants must hold or be in the process of receiving a Ph.D. or terminal degree (such as JD, MD, MFA, EdD, etc.) from an accredited university before the fellowship commences on July 1, 2025.
+Applicants must have earned or be nearing completion of a Ph.D. or terminal degree (e.g., JD, MD, MFA, EdD) from an accredited academic institution by July 1, 2026, which is the commencement date of the fellowship.

 Age Limit

-There is no specific age limit for applicants.
+There is no formal age restriction for applicants.

-The program is open to all nationalities.
-Applicants must be authorized to work in the United States.
-Individuals with deferred action status under the Deferred Action for Childhood Arrivals program are encouraged to apply.
+The program is open to applicants of all nationalities, including international scholars.
+However, candidates must be legally authorized to work in the United States by the time the fellowship begins.
+Individuals with DACA (Deferred Action for Childhood Arrivals) status are also encouraged to apply.

 Language Proficiency